-It’s hard to find a good mechanic that you can trust to do a good job for reasonable prices.
+It’s hard to find a reliable mechanic that you can trust to do a good job for reasonable prices.
 As someone in the military life, it is even harder when you’re always moving around and can’t keep those relationships you build.
 Because of this, military families usually look for someone that’s recommended in the community.
 Get out and advertise your services, and this could be you!

 Also look into other repair jobs like: plumbing and handyman work (might be needed by military spouses whose husbands are deployed!)

 Without their families and friends nearby, it’s harder for military families to find someone to trust with their children.
-Especially if you live in military housing, their are usually people looking online for neighbors to watch their kids for a few hours.
+Especially if you live in military housing, there are usually people looking online for neighbors to watch their kids for a few hours.
 Check Facebook to find a group for your local housing community.
 You can also use babysitting services like Care.com, Sittercity.com, etc.

 Please note that the USERRA (Uniformed Services Employment and Reemployment Rights Act) protects you from discrimination.
-Under it, your reemployment rights are also protected after leaving for service, it allows you to keep health insurance coverage, and more!
+Under it, your reemployment rights are also protected after leaving for service; it allows you to keep health insurance coverage, and more!